Senryoku/Deecy/Readme.md

         - TODO: Exclusion volumes.
         - Test polygons with 'Two Volumes' (another way to use the modifier volumes).
         - TODO: Same, but for the translucent pass.
+        - "Region Array Data Configuration" (written by the CPU directly to VRAM) are completely ignored.
+I don't know if it's actually used much.
     - Fog LUT Mode 2.
     - Secondary accumulate buffer (very low priority, not sure if many games use this feature).
     - Bump mapping.